chuot/rdio-scanner/docs/install-docker.md

 The [Rdio Scanner Docker Image](https://hub.docker.com/r/chuot/rdio-scanner) is the easiest installation method.
 The only prerequisite is that your host must have Docker installed before continuing.

+Before going any further, make sure you have enough knowledge about using Docker.
+For those new to Docker, I recommend reading at least the [Docker Overview](https://docs.docker.com/get-started/overview/).

 # 1. Pull the docker image

 Do `docker pull chuot/rdio-scanner:latest` like this: